oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ```

 {{% notice note %}}
-Restarting an operator pod will interrupt not just the domain resources in the namespace that is re-initialized, but all domain resources managed by the operator deployment.
+Restarting an operator pod interrupts not just the domain resources in the namespace that is to be re-initialized,
+but all domain resources managed by the operator deployment.
 Therefore, this can only be used as the last resort.
 {{% /notice %}}